 2.2.2 Darcy Friction Factor

-where, μ is fluid viscosity and D (Diameter), V (Velocity) and ρ (Density) are as derived above.
+where μ is fluid viscosity and D (Diameter), V (Velocity), and ρ (Density) are as derived above.

-For Re < 2100, the flow is said to be laminar and the friction factor is calculated as follows:
+For Re < 2100, the flow is said to be laminar, and the friction factor is calculated as follows:

-For Re > 4000, the flow is said to be turbulent and the friction factor is obtained by solving the Colebrook White equation.
+For Re > 4000, the flow is said to be turbulent, and the friction factor is obtained by solving the Colebrook-White equation.

-For 2100 < Re < 4000, the flow is in the critical zone or transition range between laminar and turbulent flow and there is no definite friction factor.
-The Churchill equation predicts a friction factor for the entire flow regime from laminar to turbulent, it is used to get an estimate for the friction factor in the critical zone.
+where ε is pipe roughness based on the pipe’s material (assumed at this stage); note that the Colebrook equation is an iterative process, and 20 iterations are typically performed; this is at the designer’s discretiodesigner’s0 < Re < 4000, the flow is in the critical zone or transition range between laminar and turbulent flow, with no definite friction factor.
+The Churchill equation predicts a friction factor for the entire flow regime from laminar to turbulent; it is used to get an estimate of the friction factor in the critical zone.

 2.2.3 Fluid Properties

-During the hydraulic phase the certain fluid properties in question need to be taken into consideration, for example:
+During the hydraulic phase, the certain fluid properties in question need to be taken into consideration, for example:

-• Diesel
+- Diesel

-• Naphtha
+- Naphtha

 Table 1: Naphtha and Diesel Properties

-Product Density (kg/m3) Dynamic Viscosity (cP)
+Product | Density (kg/m3) | Dynamic Viscosity (cP) |

-Diesel 820 – 890 3.1 – 3.5
+Diesel | 820 – 890 | 3.1 – 3.5 |

-Naphtha 640 – 830 1 – 1.2
+Naphtha | 640 – 830 | 1 – 1.2 |

 2.2.4 Hydraulic Analysis

-• Pipeline size: 18”
+- Pipeline size: 18”

-• Pipe wall thickness: 9.53mm
+- Pipe wall thickness”: 9.53mm

-• The flow rate of product: 1000 m3/hr
+- The flow rate of product: 1000 m3/hr

-• The distance of Pipe: 6km
+- The distance of Pipe: 6km

-• Pipe roughness: 0.046 mm
+- Pipe roughness: 0.046 mm

-• Oil Tanker discharge pressure: 10 barg
+- Oil Tanker discharge pressure: 10 barg

-• Maximum allowable pressure drop over the 6km: 8 bar (pipeline) and 2 bar Tank head
+- Maximum allowable pressure drop over the 6km: 8 bar (pipeline) and 2 bar Tank head

-• Maximum allowable velocity in the pipe: 4 m/s
+- Maximum allowable velocity in the pipe: 4 m/s

-• Velocity at 1000m3/hr: 1.844 m/s
+- Velocity at 1000m3/hr: 1.844 m/s

-• Assumed change in pipeline elevation: 6m
+- Assumed change in pipeline elevation: 6m

 Table 2: Hydraulic Analysis

-Product Density (kg/m3) Dynamic Viscosity (cP) Pipeline Pressure Drop (bar) Tank Head Pressure (bar) Total Pressure drop (bar) Maximum flow @ ΔP = 10bar (m3/hr) Velocity at max flow (m/s)
+Product | Density (kg/m3) | Dynamic Viscosity (cP) | Pipeline Pressure Drop (bar) | Tank Head Pressure (bar) | Total Pressure drop (bar) | Maximum flow @ ΔP = 10bar (m3/hr) | Velocity at max flow (m/s) |

-Crude Oil 870 27 5.51 1.71 7.22 1200 2.2
+Crude Oil | 870 | 27 | 5.51 | 1.71 | 7.22 | 1200 | 2.2 |

-Diesel 890 3.5 3.94 1.75 5.69 1500 2.8
+Diesel | 890 | 3.5 | 3.94 | 1.75 | 5.69 | 1500 | 2.8 |

-Naphtha 830 1.2 3.27 1.63 4.9 1700 3.14
+Naphtha | 830 | 1.2 | 3.27 | 1.63 | 4.9 | 1700 | 3.14 |

 2.3 Material Selection

 Once design conditions are established, piping can be specified.
 The first item to determine is what material to use.
 Different materials have different temperature limitations.
 Chapter III, section 423 in ASME B31.4 provides additional limitations for various pipeline materials.
 Material selection is also dependent on the system fluid, such as the use of nickel alloy for a corrosive chemical pipeline application, the use of stainless steel to convey clean instrument air or the use of carbon steel with high chromium content (greater than 0.1%) to prevent flow accelerated corrosion.
-Carbon steel material is the most common selected material for pipeline transportation systems.
+Carbon steel material is the most commonly selected material for pipeline transportation systems.
 Flow accelerated corrosion (FAC) is an erosion/corrosion phenomenon that has been demonstrated to cause severe wall thinning and pipe failure in some of the most critical piping systems.

 Figure 1, Material Standards Table Extracted from ASME B31.4